 While larger companies have a competitive edge over smaller ones in terms of working out beneficial relationships with suppliers, a strong supplier relationship is crucial for JIT to work.
 Inventory turnover must be precise.
 Any disruption in the supply chain can be harmful to just-in-time manufacturing.
 Develop good relationships with your suppliers, build trust and, if possible, choose to work with suppliers that are physically close to your facility.
 It should all be part of your supply chain management.

 Manufacturers need to strengthen their internal communications.
 Without clear channels of communication between departments, work will never proceed as efficiently as possible.
 Poor communication impacts production slows it down, creates inaccuracies in data and reduces profitability.
 Therefore, customer orders need to reach the planning department when sales inputs the order, which means you need one source of truth that informs all departments of your company at the same time.

 Work in Small Lots

-There are many advantages to working in smaller lots, including better quality, reduced inventory and reduced storage costs.
+There are many advantages to working in smaller lots, including better quality, reduced equipment inventory and reduced storage costs.
 In terms of JIT, smaller lots mean you’re only using what you need and nothing has to be stocked.
 This type of inventory management system is critical to success.

 Using more efficient workflows is part of having a better planned-out facility that can handle your production flow.
 This can be accomplished through work management software and custom workflows that help with time management.
-This reduces setup time and change over time, streamlining the movement of materials on your production floor.
+This reduces setup time and changes over time, streamlining the movement of materials on your production floor.

-Backward scheduling is when you complete your production orders and promptly deliver them at your clients’ request.
+Backward scheduling is when you complete your production orders and promptly deliver them at your client’s request.
 Your production schedule is down to the last minute, including ordering raw materials needed to make your product.
 This is the heart of just-in-time manufacturing and production, keeping the production line lean, with no fat.
 One way is with a pull system to make only enough products for the customer demand.